Partial Hospitalization Program (PHP) for Children & Adolescents

 Parents — Parents are invited to attend parent groups in the morning and education lectures/discussions in the afternoon, during which time they learn about meal planning and weight restoration, recovery skills, parent empowerment and relapse prevention in a supportive environment of peers.

-Families — Families receive two family sessions per week, and patients continue to meet weekly with their individual therapist.
+Families — Families receive two family sessions per week, and patients continue to meet weekly with their individual clinician.
 Registered Dietitians meet with parents to provide individualized education and training tailored to the needs of their child.
-Therapists and dietitians also facilitate Family Meals, during which families practice eating together again while supporting the patient with meal completion and coping strategies.
+Clinicians and dietitians also facilitate Family Meals, during which families practice eating together again while supporting the patient with meal completion and coping strategies.
 Multi-family group therapy brings together the milieu of patients and parents for expert-guided experiential and skills groups.

 Resources for Child and Adolescent Patients and Families